mondaugen/856_for_zellersasn/doc/manual.md

 and release the REC button.
 Recording might not happen immediately but will start when the start of the loop happens then restart at the end of the loop.
 If you want to keep what is currently playing, press and release the REC button.
+Like FREE mode, if the FBK light is constant or flashing the gains of N2 and N3 are still preserved.

 ### TMPO/REP